catsby/mmcgrana.github.com/_posts/2012-09-25-getting-started-with-go-on-heroku.markdown

 ### Git and Procfile

-In order to deploy to Heroku we'll need the app is stored in Git:
+In order to deploy to Heroku we'll need the app stored in Git:

 {% highlight console %}
 $ git init